OpenBCI/Documentation/docs/02Cyton/09-Using_SD_Card_with_OpenBCI.md

 The OpenBCI Processing sketch allows for selecting recording blocks from 'A' to 'L'.
 The small 'a' block allocation is for testing.
 You can use it if you like.
 Make sure the card is installed correctly on the OpenBCI board before you send the command to create the file.
 If you don't have the card installed, all is not lost!
 The program will hang until a valid card is installed and the file created.
 One of the nice things about writing the data in blocks is that once the block is written, it is on the card.
 In other words, if you create a file that allocates 30 minutes of record time and then stop your recording after only 15 minutes (by resetting the uC, or powering down the board, or pulling out the card) all of the data that was written will still be on the card!

-##OpenBCI Formatting
+### OpenBCI Formatting
-###File Naming
+#### File Naming
-We are using the SDFat library, which limits our file name to the old 8.3 format (8 charcter file name, three character file type extension).
+We are using the SDFat library, which limits our file name to the old 8.3 format (8 character file name, three character file type extension).
 OpenBCI automatically creates SD files with an incrementing counter as part of the file name.
 For example, the first file that you ever make with your OpenBCI board will be called OBCI_01.TXT and the next one will be called OBCI_02.TXT.
 The numbering counts up in Hexadecimal until you get to file OBCI_FF.TXT, the next file will be OBCI_00.TXT.
 So, you have up to 256 discreet files that you can make on the SD card before you overwrite anything.
 The file name counter values are saved in the Arduino and chipKIT EEPROM, and incremented every time you create a file.

-###Data Logging Format
+### Data Logging Format
 We tried to make it as easy as possible to log the data, given the 512 block limitation.
-(A sample of a saved file is to the right) Because it's difficult to manage signed decimal values in a timely fasion, we are writing all of the data in hexadecimal.
+(A sample of a saved file is to the right) Because it's difficult to manage signed decimal values in a timely fashion, we are writing all of the data in hexadecimal.
 That also makes it easier to anticipate file size and record time.
 In the example you can see that each ADS channel value is a 24bit number separated by a comma.
 The Accelerometer/Aux values are 16bit, and only written when they get updated or are used (activated).
 In this example, the Accelerometer is sampling at 50Hz, while the ADS1299 is sampling at 250Hz.

-	Sample#, 8 ADS Channel Values, 3 Accellerometer/Aux Values
+	Sample#, 8 ADS Channel Values, 3 Accelerometer/Aux Values

 	8B,028A3C,028A0E,028A86,028A04,0288FB,028AB7,028962,028A42
 	8C,028A3D,028A09,028A89,028A08,0288FE,028AC5,028960,028A3C